BlasBenito/distantia/README.md

 ## Getting help

-If you encounter bugs or issues with the documentation, please [file a issue on GitHub](https://github.com/BlasBenito/distantia/issues).
+If you encounter bugs or issues with the documentation, please [file an issue on GitHub](https://github.com/BlasBenito/distantia/issues).